-- Risk Management Services.
+- 2843 Programming Services.
+Activities concerned with the preparation of a logical sequence of operations to be performed, either manually or electronically, in solving problems or processing data.
+These activities also involve preparing coded instructions and data for such sequences. - Operations Services.
+Activities concerned with scheduling, maintaining and producing data.
+This includes activities related to networks and networking of information systems, as well as operating business machines, data preparation devices and data processing machines. - Telecommunication Services.
+Activities concerned with installing and maintaining equipment and software for telephone and computer networking systems. - Other Information Systems Services.
+Activities concerned with data processing not described above. - Risk Management Services.
 Activities concerned with the acquisition of various types of insurance coverage, other than employee benefits.
 Included here are the costs of acquiring liability, fidelity, unemployment compensation, workers' compensation and student insurance coverage.
 Property insurance is coded in program 2620 (or 2600).
 Vehicle insurance for student transportation vehicles is coded in program 2720 (or 2700).
 Vehicle insurance for Food Service is coded in program 3130 (or 3100).
-Vehicle insurance for other vehicles is coded in program 2650 (or 2600). - 2890 Other Support Services Central.
+Vehicle insurance for other vehicles is coded in program 2650 (or 2600). - Other Support Services Central.
 Other central support services which cannot be classified elsewhere in the 2800 series. - 2900 Other Support Services.
 All other support services not classified elsewhere in the 2000 series.
 Severance payments to support staff must be coded here.
-Severance pay to teachers must be coded to 0090 Other General Education. - 2910 Volunteer Services.
+Severance pay to teachers must be coded to 0090 Other General Education. - Volunteer Services.
 Activities concerned with securing and providing non-paid volunteers for a school or school district.
 Expenditures related to this program include salaries and benefits for the coordinator position, as well as supplies, materials, equipment, postage, telephone, etc. - 3000 Non-Instructional Services.
 Activities concerned with providing non-instructional services to students, staff or the community. - 3100 Food Services Operations.
 Activities concerned with providing food to students and staff in a school or school district.
-This service area includes preparing and serving regular and incidental meals, lunches or snacks in connection with school activities and food delivery. - 3110 Food Service Direction - 3120 Food Preparation/serving - 3130 Food Delivery - 3140 Catering - 3150 A La Carte - 3200 Enterprise Operations.
-Activities that are financed and operated for a manner similar to private business enterprises where the stated intent is that the costs are financed or recovered primarily through user charges.
+This service area includes preparing and serving regular and incidental meals, lunches or snacks in connection with school activities and food delivery. - 3110 Food Service Direction - 3120 Food Preparation/serving - 3130 Food Delivery - 3140 Catering - 3150 A La Carte

+Enterprise Operations.
+Activities that are financed and operated for a manner similar to private business enterprises - where the stated intent is that the costs are financed or recovered primarily through user charges.
 Food Services should not be charged here but rather to program 3100.
 One example could be the school district bookstore or before- or after-school day care programs.